-Uganda Bureau of Statistics (UBOS) has conducted a large-scale national household survey in 2005/06 (May 2005 til 2006) with the core objective of updating poverty estimates.
-As part of the living Standard Measurement Study- Integrated Survey on Agriculture (LSMS-ISA), both UBOS and the World Bank group were participating in the collection of the panel data.
+Uganda Bureau of Statistics(UBOS) has conducted a large scale national household survey in 2005/06 (May 2005 til 2006) with the core objective of updating poverty estimates.
+As part of the living Standard Measurement Study- Integrated Survey on Agriculture(LSMS-ISA), both UBOS and the World Bank group were participating in the collection of the panel data.
 The initial 2005/06 household survey involves two stages stratified random sampling.
-In the first stage, census enumeration areas (EA) were selected from four geographical regions (west, north, south and east) with probability proportional to size, indicating that a region with higher population has higher EA.
-As a result, the survey is virtually representative of the target population.
+In the first stage, census enumeration areas (EA) were selected from four geographical regions (west north, south and east) with probability proportional to size, indicating that a region with higher population has higher EA.
+As a result, the survey is virtually representative of the target population .
 Then a household listing activity was held from which households were drawn in the second stage.
 10 households were randomly selected from each enumeration areas.
 The structure and the core content of the questionnaire in consumption and household modules are consistent across all survey periods.
-The list of food and non-food consumption items, the unit of measurement and recall period, which are of relevant to compute total consumption per household, are consistent and comparable overtime.
+The list of food and non-food consumption items,the unit of measurement and recall period, which are of relevant to compute total consumption per household, are consistent and comparable overtime.
 The Uganda panel data consists of four waves: 2005/06, 2009/10,2010/11 and 2011/2012.
 In all waves, food expenditure comprises consumption from own production, purchases and free gifts.
 Consumption out of home production, which was valued at farm gate price, is revalued now with current market prices.
 Imputed value of rent was constructed for owner occupied houses.

 The consumption expenditure comprises food and non-food components.
 For semi-durable and durable consumption items, the flow of services is estimated and part of the total consumption.
 It is not the purchase price of the house included in housing consumption but the imputed value of the rent in a month: Housing rent is the most important non-food consumption expenditure for urban household in African countries.
+Imputed service is a flow which is taken as part of non-food consumption.
+It is an income, not a stock or asset used to analyze poverty.
+The services obtained out of an asset are relevant to the consumption well-being of an individual.
+Standard of living is assessed with time and imputed services are computed accordingly.
+If total consumption expenditure is below a certain level in a year (consumption poverty line), then an individual is poor.
+Poverty is a flow concept, not static .

 Concerning food consumption, information on quantity purchased or quantity consumed out of own production is available in the survey.
 Each household offers the price paid for the quantity purchased or estimates the price if they would decide to sell.
-The median unit price for a given food item is obtained from households purchasing it and this price is used to revalue non-purchased home consumption.
-Thus, gifts, in kind receipts and quantity consumed from own production are re-valued with the market price.
+The median unit price for a given food item is obtained from households purchasing it and this price is used to revalue non-purchased home consumption because some households are both produce and consumer.
+They produce and consume part of it and that quantity consumed must be converted to monetary values using median price of the same item but purchased by another consumer.
+Gifts, in kind receipts and quantity consumed from own production are re-valued with the market price.
 Real consumption expenditure per adult has been constructed.
-Unlike the extant researches in Uganda (Duponchel et al. 2014; Lawson et al. 2006; Mckay and Lawson, 2003) who use an outdated poverty line constructed by Appleton (1999), I construct utility consistent poverty lines using the four waves panel following Arndt and Simler (2007, 2010).
+Unlike the extant research in Uganda (Duponchel et al.2014; Lawson et al.2006; Mckay and Lawson,2003) who use an outdated poverty line constructed by Appleton (1999), I construct utility consistent poverty lines using the four waves panel following Arndt and

+Simler (2007,2010).
 The weighted national poverty line is 34618 Ugandan shillings.
-I can offer the do file upon on request.
+I can offer the do file upon on request..